maptv/decalendar/docs/decalendar.md

 #### Conversion tables {#sec-conv}

 The first table below shows the `doty` numbers for all of the days in common years, while the second table below does the same for leap years.
 In both of these tables, the columns are labeled by month (like longitudes or x-axis values), while the rows are labeled by the day of the month (like latitudes or y-axis values).
 The positive `doty` numbers of dates after the Gregorian calendar leap day, February 29, need to be incremented by 1 in leap years.
 Similarly, the negative `doty` numbers of dates before February 29 need to decremented by 1.
+To be clear, we only have to deal with the Gregorian calendar leap day when we are working with Gregorian calendar dates.
+Since the `Decalendar` leap day is at the end of the year and everything resets after the end of each year, `Decalendar` leap days do not affect the positive day numbers of any other `Decalendar` days.

 | Day | Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|